 Large volume pulmonary lavage is a procedure needed for patients having pulmonary alveolar proteinosis (PAP).
-This primary or acquired disease causes the lungs to fill with lipoproteinaceous fluid that cannot be cleared.
+This disease — whether it's primary or acquired — causes the lungs to fill with lipoproteinaceous fluid that cannot be cleared.
 A large amount of fluid is needed to flush the lungs (lavage) and clear the secretions.

 - When PAP is severe enough, lung secretions increase and cannot be cleared.

 - Large volume pulmonary lavage is performed while the patient is intubated and sedated.

 - Several liters of saline solution are placed into the lungs through the breathing tube.